Adelaide: Television

 All of the five Australian national television networks broadcast both high-definition digital and standard-definition digital television services in Adelaide.
 They share three transmission towers on the ridge near the summit of Mount Lofty.
 There are two other transmission sites at 25 Grenfell Street, Adelaide and Elizabeth Downs.
 The two government-funded stations are run by the Australian Broadcasting Corporation (ABC South Australia) and the Special Broadcasting Service (SBS).
 The Seven Network and Network Ten both own their Adelaide stations (SAS-7 and ADS-10 respectively).
 Adelaide's NWS-9 is part of the Nine Network.
 Adelaide also has a community television station, Channel 44.

 As part of a nationwide phase-out of analogue television in Australia, Adelaide's analogue television service was shut down on 2 April 2013.

-The Foxtel pay TV service is also available via cable or satellite to the entire metropolitan area.

-All the major broadcasting networks also operate online on-demand television services, alongside internet-only services such as Stan, Fetch TV, Netflix, YouTube, Disney+, and Kayo Sports.

 Radio

 There are 20 radio stations that serve the metropolitan area, as well as four stations that serve only parts of the metropolitan area; six commercial stations, six community stations, six national stations and two narrowcast stations.

 DAB+ digital radio has been broadcasting in metropolitan Adelaide since 20 May 2009, and currently offers a choice of 41 stations all operated by the existing licensed radio broadcasters, which includes high-quality simulcast of all AM and FM stations.